Heavy legs: symptoms and treatment

 Not only is lymphatic drainage excellent for the skin of the body – it's also excellent for the skin of the face!
 It stimulates blood flow and helps to eliminate toxins, for a clearer, more radiant complexion.
 It also helps to de-puff the eye area, reducing under-eye puffiness and dark circles.
 And because it has an anti-inflammatory effect, it can be beneficial for acne-prone skin.

-What to expect from a lymphatic drainage session
+What to expect from a professional lymphatic drainage session

 Lymphatic drainage of the legs uses manual massage.
-This is difficult to perform properly without professional knowledge of the movements required, which explains why lymphatic self-massage is not recommended.
-If you wish to use lymphatic drainage to treat heavy legs, look for a professional who's both experienced and trained in lymphatic drainage massage, such as a masseur, physiotherapist or aesthetician.
+If you wish to use lymphatic drainage to treat heavy legs but are not able to do it yourself, look for a professional who's both experienced and trained in lymphatic drainage massage, such as a masseur, physiotherapist or aesthetician.

 Lymphatic drainage massage is performed on dry skin; no oil or cream is applied beforehand.
 You lie on a massage table wearing your underwear, while the therapist massages with gentle movements, applying varying levels of pressure.
 Using the fingertips, s/he "pushes" lymph fluid, as if to pump it, stimulating it to flow in the direction of the lymph nodes.
 A lymphatic drainage session usually lasts 60 to 90 minutes.